What is Kanna: Everything You Need to Know

 How to Use Kanna

 As a highly diverse botanical compound, kanna can be used in a variety of ways.
 Some of the most popular methods of consumption include capsules, capsules, like our Party Kaps, and teas; however, with the release of Party Bars, which are the world's first kanna-powered disposables, we anticipate that inhalation will become a very popular way to consume kanna.
+In addition, you can even smoke kanna in a hookah, you'd just need some hookah charcoal and a kanna-infused shisha.

 Because kanna is not an FDA-approved product, no specific dosing guidelines have been established.
 Kanna can yield so many effects depending on the user and quality of the product, so the general rule is to start with a lower dose and work your way up in smaller increments as needed.